Paullllllllllllllllll/ChronoMiner/README.md

 ### Execution Modes

-ChronoMiner supports two execution modes to accommodate different workflows and user preferences:
+ChronoMiner supports two execution modes to accommodate different workflows and user preferences while automatically respecting the configured daily token budget:

 **Interactive Mode** provides a guided experience with clear prompts and helpful explanations at each step.
 Users select options from numbered menus, receive immediate validation with helpful error messages, and can navigate backward or quit at any prompt.
 This mode is ideal for first-time users, exploring options, or occasional processing tasks.

 **CLI Mode** accepts command-line arguments for fully automated, scriptable workflows.
 All settings are provided via arguments, requiring no user interaction.
 Processing starts immediately, status messages go to console, and exit codes indicate success or failure.
 This mode is designed for power users, automation, batch processing, and integration with other tools.

+Daily token enforcement is configured in `config/concurrency_config.yaml`.
+When `daily_token_limit.enabled` is `true`, ChronoMiner tracks usage across sessions, enforces the configured token cap, and automatically resets the counter at local midnight.
+Enforcement applies to both interactive and CLI runs.

 The mode is determined automatically: if command-line arguments are provided, CLI mode activates; otherwise, Interactive mode starts (unless configured otherwise in `config/paths_config.yaml`).